 Dirt, bacteria, fungus, and other germs can get trapped inside your belly button and start to multiply.
 This can cause an infection.
 You might notice white, yellow, brown, or bloody discharge seeping out of your belly button.
 That discharge might also have an unpleasant smell.
 Here are a few of the causes of belly button discharge, and how to treat them.

 Causes of belly button discharge include infections, surgery, and cysts.

-The average belly button is home to nearly 70 different types of bacteria.
+The average belly button is home to nearly of bacteria.
 If you don’t clean the area well, these bacteria could cause an infection.
 Piercings in your navel can also get infected.

 Bacterial infections cause a yellow or green, foul-smelling discharge.
 You can also have swelling, pain, and a scab around your belly button.